taporian/movie-docker-frontend/README.md

 ### Frontend Dockerfile

-The frontend Dockerfile uses Node.js version 16.1.0 in a multi-stage build approach due to deprecated dependencies.
+The frontend Dockerfile uses Node.js version 16.1.0 in a multi-stage build approach.
 It installs dependencies, builds the React app for production, and then uses Nginx as the production server.

 ```dockerfile
 # Use the official Node.js runtime as the base image